-I used to write here a lot, about pretty much anything going on in my life (work, food, romance, running, my dog, books and TV, general complaints), but since my twins were born nearly three years ago, the quantity and quality of posting has taken a steep decline.
+I used to write here a lot, about pretty much anything going on in my life (work, food, romance, running, my dog, books and TV, general complaints), but since my twins were born in December 2015, the quantity and quality of posting has taken a steep decline.
 I’m still trying to show up, though.

 I’m a runner (and occasional triathlete), yogi, mostly-vegetarian, and an amateur photographer.
 Some of that appears here.
 I’m also sure to be excited to talk with you about what you’re cooking, what you’re training for, or what inspires you creatively.
 Hit me up.

 The title of this blog is a reference to a line from William Faulkner’s As I Lay Dying — a line that inspired many things in my life.
 Some of them, like blogs, are ephemeral, others permanent.